Lisztomania: Creation and use of the term

+In 2011, French band Phoenix released a hit song entitled "Lisztomania".
+The group visits the Liszt Museum in the music video.

 Causes

 There was no known cause for Lisztomania, but there were attempts to explain the condition.
 Heine tried to explain the cause of Lisztomania in the same letter in which he first used the term.
 In that letter he wrote:

 Dana Gooley argues that different people attributed the cause of Lisztomania in Berlin audiences in a different manner based on their political leanings at the time; furthermore, those who had a progressive view of affairs thought that the outpouring of emotions by Berlin audiences was largely a side effect of the repressive and censorious state and that the enthusiasm for Liszt was "compensatory, an illusory substitute for the lack of agency and public participation among Berliners".
 The opposing positive view of Lisztomania was that it was a response to Liszt's great benevolence and charity.
 This view was explained as follows:

 One contributing factor to Lisztomania is also assumed to have been that Liszt, in his younger years, was known to be a handsome man.